smyleeface/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/ReadMe.md

 The `deploy` command parses the input file, compiles all included function projects, and deploys the changes to the AWS account.

 The default filename for the deployment file is `Deploy.yml` in the current working directory.
-If the file has a different name or is not in the current directory, it must be specified on the command line using the `--input` option.
+If the file has a different name or is not in the current directory, it must be specified as an arugment on the command line.

 CloudFormation stacks created by the λ# tool have termination protection enabled.
 In addition, subsequent updates cannot delete or replace data resources unless the `--allow-data-loss` option is passed in.
 This behavior is to reduce the risk of accidental data loss when CloudFormation resources are being accidentally replaced.

 ```
-> dotnet lash deploy --deployment MyDeployment
+> lash deploy --deployment MyDeployment
 MindTouch LambdaSharp Tool - Deploy LambdaSharp app
 Retrieving LambdaSharp settings for `MyDeployment'
 Loading 'Deploy.yml'